baidu/openrasp/README.md

 #### 3. Integration with existing SIEM or SOC

-OpenRASP logs alarms in JSON format, which can be easily picked up by LogStash, rsyslog or Flume.
+OpenRASP logs alarms in JSON format, which can be easily picked up by Logstash, rsyslog or Flume.

 #### 4. How to develop a new plugin?